Lindsey Pelas Looks Sinfully Sexy In A Semi-Sheer Outfit That Showcases Her Curves

 "Looking gorgeous!" another follower chimed in.

-“You are a total goddess.
-Beautiful inside and out,” a third fan remarked.
+"You are a total goddess.
+Beautiful inside and out," a third person remarked.

-“You are an amazing gorgeous woman.
-I would be so lucky to be your boyfriend,” another follower commented, including a string of heart eyes emoji in the compliment.
+"You are an amazing gorgeous woman.
+I would be so lucky to be your boyfriend," another follower commented, including a string of heart-eyes emoji in the compliment.

-A few days ago, as The Inquisitr reported, Lindsey shared a short video clip in which she rocked a barely-there bikini that could hardly contain her ample assets.
-She perched on the edge of a hot tub with a beverage in her hand and a knit cap atop her long blond locks, showing off her curves for the camera.
+A few days ago, as The Inquisitr reported, Lindsey shared a short video clip in which she rocked a barely there bikini that could hardly contain her ample assets.
+She perched on the edge of a hot tub with a beverage in her hand and a knit cap atop her head, showing off her curves for the camera.